 Bridging the Gap Between The Media and FinTech

-We sat with the directors of the world’s first and only fintech newspaper, The FinTech Times last week on a blustery morning in London to discuss the origins of the newspaper, the importance of the media in taking fintech mainstream and plans for the Times for support the industry on this journey.
-The FinTech Times may be the world’s fintech newspaper, but Bird and Katia reveal in this exclusive interview, it’s much, much bigger than that!
+We sat with the co-founder of the world’s first and only fintech newspaper, The FinTech Times on a blustery morning in London to discuss the origins of the newspaper, the importance of the media in taking fintech mainstream and plans for the Times to support the industry on this journey.
+The FinTech Times may be the world’s only fintech newspaper, but Katia Lang reveals in this exclusive interview, that it’s much, much bigger than that!

 FTC: As the World’s first and only newspaper dedicated to fintech, can you tell us how the idea for FinTech Times come about?